 Investigating Coastal Acidification and Marine Parameter Impacts on Coastal Phytoplankton Bloom Dynamics in the Mid-Atlantic

-MACAN is coupling satellite chlorophyll data with carbonate chemistry data to investigate coastal acidification's influence on phytoplankton blooms in the Mid-Atlantic Bight.
-Modeling this data could help predict future acidification events based on known relationships between algal blooms, pH and aragonite saturation state.
+MACAN was coupling satellite chlorophyll data with carbonate chemistry data to investigate coastal acidification's influence on phytoplankton blooms in the Mid-Atlantic Bight.
+Modeling this data could have helped predict future acidification events based on known relationships between algal blooms, pH and aragonite saturation state.

 Nichole Ruiz is a sophomore at Barnard College of Columbia University studying computational biology and chemistry with an interest in microbiology.
 Born in Miami, FL, she grew up leading youth climate efforts for Fridays for Future, The Five Dollar Project and the CLEO Institute.
 She has collaborated with researchers at NASA GISS in studying tropospheric ozone trends over Hungary using satellites, climate models, and ground-based measurements.